KFSensor can import rules written in Snort format.

 These are often packaged in a .tar.gz format.

-If the downloaded rule set is in this format then use a program such as WinZip to extract the rule files to a new directory.
+If the downloaded rule set is in this format then use a program such as WinZip to

 N.B.
 If using WinZip then make sure the "Use Folder Names" option is checked.